Responsibilities of a Charity Trustee:

 Responsibilities Specific to this Role:

-- Strong leadership skills, with the ability to communicate and interact effectively with the committee and other stakeholders
+- Strong leadership and project management skills, with the ability to communicate and interact effectively with the committee and other stakeholders

 - Alignment with the ethos of NiteLine.
 An interest and passion for supporting the mental health of students across Ireland and a drive to provide high-quality services

-- Meetings will take place on a monthly basis.
+Meetings will take place in Dublin on a monthly basis in line with COVID-19 guidelines.

 This is a voluntary position.
 In certain circumstances, travel expenses can be paid in line with NiteLine’s policy.